pryv/lib-js/README.md

 - With the content of a serviceInfo configuration

-Service information properties can be overriden with specific values.
-This might be usefull to test new designs on production platforms.
+Service information properties can be overridden with specific values.
+This might be useful to test new designs on production platforms.

 ```javascript
 const serviceInfoUrl = 'https://reg.pryv.me/service/info';